 This boiled milk frosting has a cream cheese twist.
 It is light and fluffy like your favorite ermine frosting but with that tang you love.
 It is perfect for topping or filling so many things!

-This frosting is so light and fluffy.
+This whipped cream cheese frosting is so light and fluffy.
 It has the tang of cream cheese and just enough sweetness to make it taste like frosting.

 There’s no powdered sugar, but you do make a milk, flour and sugar paste before you whip it up.
 If you like boiled milk frosting, you are going to love this!

 It was introduced to me as whipped cream frosting and it is super fluffy and just lightly sweet!
 It has a butter base mixed with a thickened flour and milk mixture.

 This one is very similar, but with cream cheese.
 It is a soft and luscious frosting that is tangy and just a little sweet.
 It’s just right!

 I usually reserve this frosting for a cake that I am going to serve in the pan.
 It would probably work on a layer cake, but you would want to keep it cold.

 It can hold up to light piping, but it does not do super well in the heat.
 The cream cheese definitely gives it a little droop on a hot summer’s day.